Renater/Jitsi-SAML2JWT/README.md

 # Jitsi-SAML2JWT

-Jitsi-SAML2JWT is a project to easily use SAML authentification with JWT the new recommended Jitsi-Meet authentification mecanisms.
+Jitsi-SAML2JWT is a project to easily use SAML authentification with JWT, the new recommended Jitsi-Meet authentification mechanism.

 ## Motivation

-The legacy Shibboleth auth mecanisme in Jitsi Jicofo will be removed by the Big Jitsi Auth Refactoring (see this [post](https://community.jitsi.org/t/intent-to-deprecate-and-remove-external-auth-mechanisms/115332)).
+The legacy Shibboleth auth mechanism in Jitsi Jicofo will be removed by the Big Jitsi Auth Refactoring (see this [post](https://community.jitsi.org/t/intent-to-deprecate-and-remove-external-auth-mechanisms/115332)).

 So to continue to use SAML with Jitsi, we need a independent system securised by SAML protocol to generate the JWT token.

 This project provides 2 things :
  - a simple JWT generator written in PHP using authentification informations provided by an external SAML Proxy SP.
- - a full running Docker file to deploy the token generator and a Shibboleth SAML SP (because sometime it seems complex to deploy Shibboleth by hand :) ).
+ - a full running Docker file to deploy the token generator and a Shibboleth SAML SP because sometime it seems complex to deploy Shibboleth by hand.

 ## Auhtentification Principle

-This authentification call flow with a SAML SP and the JWT server looks like this :
+The authentification call flow with a SAML SP and the JWT server looks like this :

 <img src="doc/auth_call_flow.svg" width=70% height=70%>